LassoSoft/LassoGuide/lasso_guide_source/databases/database-interaction.rst

 Lasso has a set of methods that allow for information about the current ``inline`` action to be inspected.
-The parameters of the action itself can be returned or information about the action’s results can be returned.
+The parameters of the action itself can be returned or information about the action's results can be returned.

 The following methods should be used within an ``inline`` method's associated block to return information about the action specified by the ``inline`` method.